Shravani-CV/Todo-List-using-HTML-CSS-and-Javascript/README.md

 ![todo_list]()

 #### 📝 Description
-Todo list built using vanilla JavaScript from The Odin Project curriculum.
+Todo list built using vanilla JavaScript from The Octanet Services

 #### 💡 Features
 * Changes are saved to localStorage